superhetja/lesbok/README.md

 You can access the backend, frontend and database manager through these addresses

+You should have following VScode extension
+- eslint
+- Prettier - Code formatter

 #### Database Manager
 - <localhost:8080>
 - Host: $MYSQL_HOST